Criticality accident

 A criticality accident is an accidental uncontrolled nuclear fission chain reaction.
-It is sometimes referred to as a critical excursion, critical power excursion, or divergent chain reaction.
+It is sometimes referred to as a critical excursion, critical power excursion, divergent chain reaction, or simply critical.
 Any such event involves the unintended accumulation or arrangement of a critical mass of fissile material, for example enriched uranium or plutonium.
-Criticality accidents can release potentially fatal radiation doses, if they occur in an unprotected environment.
+Criticality accidents can release potentially fatal radiation doses if they occur in an unprotected environment.

 Under normal circumstances, a critical or supercritical fission reaction (one that is self-sustaining in power or increasing in power) should only occur inside a safely shielded location, such as a reactor core or a suitable test environment.
 A criticality accident occurs if the same reaction is achieved unintentionally, for example in an unsafe environment or during reactor maintenance.

 Though dangerous and frequently lethal to humans within the immediate area, the critical mass formed would not be capable of producing a massive nuclear explosion of the type that fission bombs are designed to produce.
 This is because all the design features needed to make a nuclear warhead cannot arise by chance.
 In some cases, the heat released by the chain reaction will cause the fissile (and other nearby) materials to expand.
 In such cases, the chain reaction can either settle into a low power steady state or may even become either temporarily or permanently shut down (subcritical).

 In the history of atomic power development, at least 60 criticality accidents have occurred, including 22 in process environments, outside nuclear reactor cores or experimental assemblies, and 38 in small experimental reactors and other test assemblies.
 Although process accidents occurring outside reactors are characterized by large releases of radiation, the releases are localized.
 Nonetheless, fatal radiation exposures have occurred to persons close to these events, resulting in more than 20 fatalities.
 In a few reactor and critical experiment assembly accidents, the energy released has caused significant mechanical damage or steam explosions.